Desk cable management is like cleaning your room. It’s a hassle

 And if all else fails…

-In the rare case that you have the most naked desk setup ever, you can hide your surge protector in a cable management box.
-The end result looks something like this.
+In the rare case that you have the most naked desk setup ever, you can hide your surge protector in a neat cable management box.

 Step 3: Add Cable Management Features